 But that is changing thanks to a recent innovation: fractional shares.

 In this Guide:

 What Are Fractional Shares?

 Normally when you want to invest your money in a stock you like, you decide how much you want to invest in that stock, log onto your broker's website and see how many shares at that price you can buy with that amount.
 The amount you want to invest divided by the stock price determines how many shares you can buy.
-If you use robo advisors to automate your investments, M1 Finance and Betterment are the leading platforms for fractional share investing.
+If you use robo advisors to automate your investments, M1 and Betterment are the leading platforms for fractional share investing.

 For example, if you have $1,000 and your favorite company, XYZ, is trading for $100 a share, you can buy ten shares.

 But what happens when it's trading for $100.25?

 You can buy only nine shares.
 This is because, in the days of physical shares, it was impossible to “split” a share.
 But now there's no need for a piece of paper to buy stocks.
 So brokers have done away with the formality of whole-numbered shares, and investors can now buy fractions of shares.